davidkowalk/fitting_toolkit/docs/manual and instructions/resources/unfolding.md

 # Unfolding

 For complex processes the physical properties of any experiment introduce inherent systematic errors to the measurement of the underlying probability distribution.
-The effects may range from a blurring effect to the significant shift of resulting measurements.
+The distortion may range from a blurring effect to the significant shift of resulting measurements.
 The process of disconvoluting the detector effects from a probability distribution is calles "unfolding".
 Unfolding as a problem does not have a single well defined solution, but has rather spawned a whole debate about the different approaches to effeciently removing systematic errors from measurements.

 ## The simplest possible case.

-Take a bined measurement of a variable x.
+Take a binned measurement of a variable x.
 The measurement $m_i$ may be defined as
 $$
     m_i = \underbrace{\sum_j Q_{ij}x_j}_{\text{Convolution}} + \overbrace{c_i}^{\text{Background}}
 $$

 Where the first part is the convolution and the latter is the background.
-For now the background $c_i$ is assumed to be negligable.
+The background $c_i$ is subtracted from the measurement before unfolding and can be disregarded.
 To correct the binned measurement for detector biases the matrix $Q_{ij}$ must be measured.
 By expressing
 $$
 \vec m = Q\cdot\vec x \implies \vec x = Q^{-1}\vec m